ciniks117/BLARS/README.md

 **** STEPS ****
-1. Goto breach folder
-2. run the script InstallBreach.m
-3. run the script InitBreach.m
+1. Download breach and run script InstallBreach.m and InitBreach.m
-4. run the script main_script.m in src folder
+2. run the script main_script.m in src folder
-5. In the command prompt, select the model number and specification number.
+3. In the command prompt, select the model number and specification number.

 This repo contains two folders:
-breach/ contains BREACH toolbox
-src/ contains the implementation of BLARS.
+src/ contains the source code of BLARS.
+examples/ contains the Simulink models used for experiments. repaired_models/ directory will contain the recently repaired models. utils/ folder contains some auxiliary scripts